kailash-manasarovar/statement/docs/timeline/2024/june.md

 - The situation is getting really impossible to deal with and I don't know what to do.
 - I fight like mad to get two weeks vacation so I can run in the election.
 - The fact that I could not do any work because of my team's behavior and the lack of will to help me from management was a total God-send in many ways because I could take the time off suddenly to run my campaign.
+- I reach out to Miriam in Spanish HR but she also deflects and ignores a little bit.
 - They give me the time off eventually.
 - I start thinking about what I can do about this horrific and untenable work situation.
 - It feels like they want me to leave, but I love my job and have no intention of leaving.